Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial

 \subsection{PD vs. SHD}

-The edge states in the dimerized phases also involve an additional degree of degeneracy in the ground state, which has led to confusion in determining the phase boundary of PD at $D=0$~\cite{roth_1998_9264_Frustrated, chepiga_2020_174407_Floating}.
+The edge states in the dimerized phases also involve an additional degree of degeneracy in the ground state, which have led to different estimates of the phase boundary of PD at $D=0$~\cite{roth_1998_9264_Frustrated, chepiga_2020_174407_Floating}.
+One identified the disappearance of the edge states as a signal of a $1$st-order phase transition~\cite{roth_1998_9264_Frustrated}, while the latter proposed a mechanism of reorientation of dimers resulting in a different phase boundary~\cite{chepiga_2020_174407_Floating}.
 Under the periodic boundary condition (PBC), the PD phase characterized by the presence of doubly degenerate ground states, one of which exhibits either strong even or odd bonds.
-However, under the open boundary condition (OBC), as adopted for example in iDMRG, two edge spin-$1/2$s are coupled to form a singlet for a short chain.
+However, under the open boundary condition (OBC), two edge spin-$1/2$s are coupled to form a singlet for a short chain.
 This occurs when the odd bond consists of two VBS singlets and is stronger than the even bond in the mean-field ansatz.
 The spins are disentangled when their distance $L-1$ is much larger than the correlation length~\cite{chepiga_2020_174407_Floating}, yielding spin polarizations $\uparrow$ and $\downarrow$ located at two edges, respectively, as shown in Fig.~\ref{fig:PDSHD}(a1), which is called the ``PD edge state".
 By simultaneously flipping these two spin-$1/2$s, another degenerate ground state can be obtained in the $S^z_\text{t}=0$ sector.
 In contrast, when the even bonds are stronger, the ground state has no edge spin-$1/2$s, as shown in Fig.~\ref{fig:PDSHD}(b1), called the ``PD no-edge state".
-The PD edge state can be understood as a combination of the PDC and PDIC states, whereas the PD no-edge state is analogous to the ``RPD" state observed in the finite chain mentioned in a previous work~\cite{chepiga_2020_174407_Floating}.